Bolton and Undercliffe

 Bolton and Undercliffe is an electoral ward in the City of Bradford Metropolitan District Council, England.

 The population of the ward at the 2011 Census was 16,365.
 Bolton and Undercliffe covers the area east of Bradford Beck, between Shipley & Wrose to the north and central Bradford to the south.
 It is a largely urban area.

 Bolton

 Bolton was a former village north of Bradford, but merged with Bradford in the 19th century.

-Bolton is made of localities such as Bolton Outlanes, Bolton Villas, Bolton Woods, and Swain House.
+Bolton is made of localities such as Bolton Woods, Ashbourne and Bolton Outlanes.

-Bolton is similar in meaning to Bolton, Greater Manchester; its name is from Old English bothl/boōl-tun "village with buildings".
+Bolton refers from Old English bothl/boōl-tun "village with buildings".

 The name was recorded as Boltetone in 1186.

 Landmarks

 There are a number of listed buildings in Bolton.